apache/hertzbeat/home/blog/2022-07-10-hertzbeat-v1.1.1.md

 ----

 > [HertzBeat](https://github.com/dromara/hertzbeat) is an opensource monitoring and alarm project incubated by [Dromara](https://dromara.org) and open sourced by [TanCloud](https://tancloud.cn), which supports Website, API, PING, Port, Database, OS Monitor etc.
-> We also provide **[Monitoring Cloud For Saas](https://console.tancloud.cn)**, people no longer need to deploy a cumbersome monitoring system in order to monitor their website resources. **[Sign in to get started for free](https://console.tancloud.cn)**.
+> We also provide **[Monitoring Cloud For Saas](https://console.tancloud.cn)**, people no longer need to deploy a cumbersome monitoring tool in order to monitor their website resources. **[Sign in to get started for free](https://console.tancloud.cn)**.
 > HertzBeat supports more liberal threshold alarm configuration (calculation expression), supports alarm notification, alarm template, email, DingDing, WeChat FeiShu and WebHook.
 > Most important is HertzBeat supports [Custom Monitoring](https://hertzbeat.com/docs/advanced/extend-point), just by configuring the YML file, we can customize the monitoring types and metrics what we need.
 > HertzBeat is modular, `manager, collector, scheduler, warehouse, alerter` modules are decoupled for easy understanding and custom development.
 > Welcome to HertzBeat's [Cloud Environment TanCloud](https://console.tancloud.cn) to try and discover more.
 > Welcome to join us to build hertzbeat together.

-> `HertzBeat`'s multi-type support, easy expansion, low coupling, hope to help developers and micro teams to quickly build their own monitoring system.
+> `HertzBeat`'s multi-type support, easy expansion, low coupling, hope to help developers and micro teams to quickly build their own monitoring tool.

 **If you like HertzBeat, give us a star on GitHub**